- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To ensure seamless compatibility and minimize potential issues, it is advisable to consult the documentation and support resources provided by IDIS or contact their technical support for specific compatibility information related to the DR-1304PC NAS devices.

-Although NAS DR-1304PC can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-1304PC can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -